 Best time to visit the South of France

 In terms of the best time to visit the South of France, avoid late November through to January because it is absolutely freezing.
 My favourite time is April and May and then September and October.
 Basically from May through to September you can usually guarantee good weather.June is usually very pleasant up in the late 70F's/mid 20C's.
 In July and August you can expect to get many days around 90F/30C.
 A peculiar thing happens in mid-august.
 You sometimes get some summer showers that last a few days - it is something to do with the warm air from the South and the Sea.

 Anyway, here are our favourite places to go in the South of France.This should provide you with a decent idea of where to stay in the South of France:

 1. Where to stay in South of France: Cote d'Azur

-Here are some of the best properties in Cote d'Azur on Go Languedoc where you can stay:
+Here are some of the best villas to rent in Cote d'Azur on Go Languedoc where you can stay.

 2. Where to stay in the South of France: Camargue